Keerthiraj-Nagaraj/cough-detection-with-transfer-learning/README.md

-# cough-detection-with-transfer-learning for COVID symptom tracker
+# Cough detection with transfer learning for COVID symptom tracker
  Cough detection with Log Mel Spectrogram, Wavelet Transform, Deep learning and Transfer learning concepts.

 •	A computer vision and deep learning (with transfer learning) framework for detection of cough sounds in the presence of other common household sounds.